rodrigosetti/biotopia/README.md

 # Biotopia

-Biotopia is a simple Artificial Life Simulator inspired in a program of the same name created by Anthony Liekens.
+Biotopia is a simple Artificial Life Simulator inspired in a program of the same name created by Anthony Liekens (version 2.0 released in 1995).

-It works by letting creatures live in a simulated environment, where they must compete for food and reproduction.
-Because of that competition we can observe a statistics tendency of complexity increase in those creature's morphology.
+It works by letting creatures live in a simulated environment, where there's a competition for food and reproduction.
+Because of that competition we can observe a statistics tendency of complexity increase and adaptation.

 ## Command line arguments